Austin Christmas Lights 2022

 Along with the Austin Trail of Lights and the Zilker Tree Lighting, I’ve also tried to include lots of other displays you might not be aware of.
 If you are looking to avoid the big crowds or just looking for a different experience this year, I hope you’ll find something on this list!
 If anything is missing or wrong, please let me know!
 You can use the Contact Us form on the Austin Events calendar website to let me know.

 And be sure to check out the Austin Events Wall Calendar that we make!
 (Click on the image of the calendar to see it.)

-Semi-dormant for a few years, the greatest most wonderful DIY Austin street of lights has made a resurgence the last couple of years.
+Semi-dormant for a few years, the greatest, most wonderful DIY Austin street of lights is back.
 Generally mid-December until Christmas, but some folks leave it up much longer.
 37th Street and Guadalupe.
 Sunset until 11-ish.
 You can drive down it but you’re going to miss all the detail and that’s what makes it fun.
-CANCELLED